oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 in [Section&nbsp;3.1.6](#316-anonymous-type-definitions).

 ```
 Album = Record                                          // model for the album
-   1 artist           Artist            // artist associated with this album
+   1 album_artist     Artist                            // primary artist associated with this album
-   2 title            String            // commonly known title for this album
+   2 album_title      String                            // publisher's title for this album
-   3 pub_data         Publication-Data  // metadata about album publication
+   3 pub_data         Publication-Data                  // metadata about the album's publication
-   4 tracks           Track [1..*]      // individual track descriptions
+   4 tracks           Track [1..*]                      // individual track descriptions and content
-   5 total_tracks     Integer{1..*}     // total number of tracks on this album
+   5 total_tracks     Integer{1..*}                     // total track count
    6 cover_art        Image optional                    // cover art image for this album

 Publication-Data = Record                               // who and when of publication
    1 publisher        String                            // record label that released this album
    2 release_date     String /date                      // and when did they let this drop

 Image = Record                                          // pretty picture for the album or track
    1 image_format     Image-Format                      // what type of image file?
    2 image_content    Binary                            // the image data in the identified format

 Image-Format = Enumerated                               // can only be one, but can extend list
    1 PNG
    2 JPG
    3 GIF